 No matter which Disney Vacation you choose, you are sure to have a magical experience you won’t soon forget.
 I think the main difference is going to be in pace.
 If you are a thrill-seeking family who loves being super active I think a Disneyworld vacation is the way to go.
 If you are truly looking for a getaway where you can sit back & relax?
 If so, a Disney Cruise would be a perfect fit!

 Have more questions, still not sure which to choose?
-Simply leave me a comment below with your question or email me at firstname.lastname@example.org and I will be happy to help you.
+Simply leave me a comment below with your question or DM me on Instagram

 Which Disney Vacation would You Choose?